-- (i) Outright sale of surplus freehold property. - (ii) Sale and leaseback of operational property - (iii) Debt renegotiation with bankers - (iv) Review of all fees for schools and madrassas to bring in line with market
+- (i) Outright sale of surplus freehold property.
+At present an offer has been received for the premises at Kent St, Walsall which the trustees are considering - (ii) Sale and leaseback of operational property, - (iii) Debt renegotiation with bankers, to move away from high interest charges and fees - (iv) Review of all fees for schools and madrassas to bring in line with market, whilst aiming to be charitable as far as possible.